Sharuka-Rajapaksha/Java-Concepts/README.md

 - `src`: the folder to maintain sources.
 All the source codes are included here.
 - `lib`: the folder to maintain dependencies.
+- `Comments`: All the methods are explained with the comments.

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.